cityofaustin/Residential-Permitting/_project_steps/Porch-Carport-Garage/define.md

 ## What does it mean to convert a porch, carport or garage into interior living space?

-A porch or carport conversion builds exterior walls to enclose the space.&nbsp; A garage conversion fills in the area where the garage door is located.
+A porch or carport conversion builds exterior walls to enclose the space.
+A garage conversion fills in the area where the garage door is located.

 [If this doesn't sound like your project, check out the General Process page](/residential/projects/general-process).